mnot/I-D/binary-structured-headers/draft.md

 ## Aliased Fields {#aliased}

-The following HTTP field names can have their values represented in Structured headers by mapping them into its data types and then serialising the resulting Structured Header using an alternative field name.
+The following HTTP field names can have their values represented in Structured Fields by mapping them into its data types and then serialising the resulting Structured Field using an alternative field name.

 For example, the Date HTTP header field carries a http-date, which is a string representing a date: